Jaylen Harrell: College career

 Harrell (#32) celebrates with Aidan Hutchinson (#97) in 2021.

 Harrell enrolled at the University of Michigan in 2020.
 As a true freshman, Harrell appeared in four games and had four tackles.

 As a sophomore, in 2021, he started 3 of 14 games at linebacker, recording 15 tackles.
 His first career start came on September 18, versus Northern Illinois.

 As a junior, in 2022, he started 12 of 13 games, finishing the season with 30 tackles and 3.5 sacks.
 Harrell’s first career sack came on a shared sack in the season opener versus Colorado State, on September 3.

 In 2023, Harrell returned to Michigan for his senior season, winning a national championship.
 He started all 15 games as an edge rusher, finishing with 31 tackles, 9 tackles for a loss, a team high 6.5 sacks and 2 forced fumbles.
 Harrell was named All-Big Ten honorable mention.

 Professional career

 Harrell was selected in the seventh round, 252nd overall, by the Tennessee Titans in the 2024 NFL draft.
 Harrell began the 2024 season on special teams and third on the depth chart at weakside linebacker.
 He made his NFL debut in the season opener against the Chicago Bears.
-He appeared in all 17 games, making 13 tackles and one pressure.
+Harrell appeared in all 17 games for Tennessee, recording 13 tackles and one pressure.

+On August 16, 2026, Harrell was placed on season–ending injured reserve due to a torn ACL in his right knee.